EvilMindDevs/hms-reference-game/README.md

 	•   InAppPurchaseData elements can be separately maintained(instead of as a whole in 1.X versions)

 Follow these steps to upgrade your existing HMS Unity Plugin Integrated game project to 2.0 version:

-Step 1.
-Backup your existing project
+1. Backup your existing project

-Step 2.
-Delete Huawei Directory in your project
+2. Delete ***Huawei*** Directory in your project

-Step 3.
-Download HMS Unity Plugin version 2 [.unitypackage](https://github.com/EvilMindDevs/hms-unity-plugin/releases/tag/2.0)
+3. Download HMS Unity Plugin version 2 [.unitypackage](https://github.com/EvilMindDevs/hms-unity-plugin/releases/tag/2.0)

-Step 4.
-Change hms unity plugin manager class names(from 1.0 version) that you already use in your project with their HMS-prefixed counterparts exist in 2.0 version as follow
+4. Change hms unity plugin manager class names(from 1.0 version) that you already use in your project with their HMS-prefixed counterparts exist in 2.0 version as follow

 (Reason:Manager Class names changed to more HMS specific ones on 2.0 and singleton fix included)

 	achievementsManager  -->  HMSAchievementsManager
 	analyticsManager     -->  HMSAnalyticsManager
 	leaderboardManager   -->  HMSLeaderboardManager